crlc/Yeehaw/README.md

 [Details][phase-one]

 ### Phase 2: Viewing Groups and Posts (~2 days)
 I will add API routes to serve group and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-Users will be able to create posts/replies and view both groups and posts, inside a single Backbone app.
+Users will be able to create and delete posts/replies and view both groups and posts, inside a single Backbone app.

 [Details][phase-two]

-### Phase 3: Editing Posts and Groups (~2 days)
+### Phase 3: Joining Groups and Viewing Conversations (~2 days)
-I'll add functionality to the `PostForm` and `PostShow` to edit posts within a minute of creating them.
-I will also add the ability to join or leave a group.
+I will add the ability to join or leave a group.
 I will also add avatars to enable conversations within each post while keeping the users anonymous.
+Users will have access to a view with all their authored posts and a view with all the posts they replied to.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Voting (~2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_groups` association to serve a list of posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I'll add voting to posts and replies.
+On the Backbone side, users will be able to upvote, downvote, and undo their votes.

 [Details][phase-four]

-### Phase 5: Searching for Groups and Posts (~2 days)
+### Phase 5: Odds and Ends (3+ days)
-I'll need to add `search` routes to both the Groups and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view having `GroupsIndex` and `PostsIndex` subviews.
-These views will use plain old `groups` and `posts` collections, but they will fetch from the new `search` routes.
+Focus on design and best UI practices.
+Implement various improvements to posts display, forms, layout, mobile, colors, etc.

 [Details][phase-five]

 ### Bonus Features (TBD)
 - [x] Sharing posts
+- [x] CSS for mobile devices
 - [ ] Pagination/infinite scroll
 - [ ] Typeahead search bar
 - [ ] Sort posts by new or popularity